 St. Jude was born into a Jewish family in Paneas, a Galilean town that was rebuilt by the Romans and renamed Caesarea Philippi.
 Like almost all of his contemporaries in that area, he was most likely a farmer who spoke both Greek and Aramaic.

 St. Jude was the son of Clopas and Mary, the Virgin Mary’s cousin.
 According to legend, Jude’s father, Clopas, was assassinated for his forthright and outspoken devotion to the risen Christ.

-Saint Jude was one of Jesus’ 12 Apostles, and his symbol is a club.
-A flame around St. Jude’s head is often depicted in images of him, representing his presence at Pentecost, when he accepted the Holy Spirit alongside the other apostles.
+The apostle Jude was one of Jesus’ 12 Apostles, and his symbol is a club.
+A flame around Jude’s head is often depicted in images of him, representing his presence at Pentecost, when he accepted the Holy Spirit alongside the other apostles.
 Another feature is St. Jude holding a representation of Christ in the Image of Edessa.